-- 11.1 Provide property descriptions for all land impacted by the project (including adjacent properties) and details of proposed tenure arrangements for all properties impacted by the project.
-Include details of any easements, roads and railways (existing and/or proposed, public and private), leases, reserves, unallocated state land, native title land (claims under consideration and decided) and Indigenous cultural practice areas, approved Indigenous Land Use Agreements (ILUAs), permits to occupy, mining and exploration tenures, stock routes, conservation tenures, state forest, native forest and timber reserves, and legally secured offset areas. - 11.2 Describe and illustrate with suitably scaled maps all transport corridors, private roads, local and state-controlled roads, pipelines, private and government owned corporation energy infrastructure, rail, air services, maritime and other infrastructure or services in the region relevant to or impacted by the project (permanently or temporarily), including its construction and operation activities. - 11.3 Describe and illustrate the topography of the project area and surroundings on maps and highlight any significant features.
-Include and name watercourses, lakes, springs and unmapped features in accordance with the Water Act 2000 (Qld) (Water Act).
-When mapping watercourses, lakes, springs and unmapped features identify any existing relevant watercourse identification maps.9 - Describe and illustrate specific information about each component of the project including the precise location of the project area and construction activities in relation to any waterbodies, waterways providing for fish passage, 10 protected areas (including but not limited to conservation parks, nature refuges, national parks), forest reserves, state forests, matters of national, state and local significance, relevant mapped areas identified in the North West Queensland Regional Plan (e.g. priority agricultural areas), regional biodiversity corridors and regional biodiversity value areas, the location of any proposed buffers surrounding the working areas, lands identified for conservation (either through retention in their current natural state or to be rehabilitated) and Traditional Owner land and cultural practice areas.
-Include maps at a catchment scale illustrating the relationship between the project location and upstream and downstream riverine, estuarine and coastal ecosystems. - 11.5 Describe and map in plan and cross-sections the geology and landforms of the project area and surrounds, including the boundaries of water catchment areas.
-Show geological structures, such as aquifers, faults and economic resources (such as agricultural and mining
+11.1 Provide property descriptions for all potentially land impacted by the project, including adjacent properties.
+Provide details of proposed tenure arrangements for all properties impacted by the project.
+Include details of any easements, roads and railways (existing and/or proposed, public and private), leases, reserves, unallocated state land, Native Title land (claims under consideration and decided) and cultural practice areas, approved Indigenous Land Use Agreements, permits to occupy, mining and exploration tenures, stock routes, conservation tenures, state forest, native forest and timber reserves, and legally secured offset areas (if any).

+- 11.2 Describe and illustrate with suitably scaled maps all transport corridors, private roads, local and state-controlled roads, pipelines, private and government owned corporation energy infrastructure, rail, air services,7 maritime and other infrastructure or services in the region relevant to or impacted by the project (permanently or temporarily), including its construction and operation activities. - 11.3 Describe and illustrate the topography of the project area and surroundings on maps and highlight any significant features.
+Include and name rivers and creeks, watercourses, lakes, springs and unmapped features in accordance with the Water Act 2000 (Qld) (Water Act). - 11.4 Map the location and boundaries of the proposed project's footprint including all infrastructure elements and development necessary for the proposed project.
+Show all key aspects including excavations, stockpiles, areas of fill, subsidence areas, services infrastructures, plant locations, water or tailings storages, waste storages, buildings, bridges and culvert, haul and access roads, causeways, and stockpiles areas.
+Include discussion of any environmental design features of these facilities, including bunding of storage facilities. - 11.5 Describe and illustrate specific information about each component of the project including the precise location of the project area and activities at construction, operation, rehabilitation and closure in relation to any waterbodies, waterways providing for fish passage,8 protected areas (including but not limited to conservation parks, nature refuges, national parks), forest reserves, state forests, legally secured offset area (if any), matters of national and state environmental significance, relevant mapped areas identified in the Central Queensland Regional Plan (e.g. priority agricultural areas, regional biodiversity corridors and regional biodiversity value areas), the location of any proposed buffers surrounding the working areas, lands identified for conservation (either through retention in their current natural state or to be rehabilitated) and Traditional Owner land and cultural practice areas.
+Include maps at a catchment scale illustrating the relationship between the project location and upstream and downstream riverine, estuarine and coastal ecosystems. - 11.6 Describe and map in plan and cross-sections the geology and landforms of the project area and surrounds (including the boundaries of water catchment areas).
+Show geological structures, such as aquifers, faults and economic resources (such as agricultural, timber, quarries and mining projects including historic) and any other relevant projects and known development proposals that could have an influence on, or be influenced by, the project and its construction and operational activities. - 11.7 Describe, map and illustrate land, soil types and profiles of the project area at a scale relevant to the proposed project.
+Identify soils that would require specific management due to wetness, erodibility, depth, acidity, salinity or other features. - 11.8 Describe the site in the context of planning schemes, regional plans, state policies and government priorities for the project area. - 11.9 Describe the findings of the Queensland Agricultural Land Audit9 and any land identified as strategic cropping land, priority agricultural area, priority living area or strategic environmental area for the project area.

-8 As defined in the State Development Assessment Provisions.
+7 As defined in the State Development Assessment Provisions.